Welcome 2020 visitors.

 - Here are a few tips before you cut:

-- Measure and centre the lights first! :-)
+- Measure and center the lights first! :-)

 - Don't cut the end with the dangly USB wire bit.
 We'll be needing that for power.